One woman, out to reduce her family’s waste, launched a movement that quickly spread across Toronto. Learn how to start a similar program.

 Shop small could mean shop less.
 And I do suggest we all do that.
 But in this post, by shop small, I mean shop at small independent businesses—the local bookstore, bike shop and bakery.
 Why?
 1. Less packaging waste Which came first, our addiction to convenience or the convenience of online shopping?
 Either way, this […]

-Unless you’re like Gandhi and own fewer personal possessions than you do fingers, you likely have stuff cluttering your home—perfectly good stuff that someone else wants.
+Unless you’re like Gandhi and own fewer personal possessions than you can count on two hands, you likely have stuff cluttering your home—perfectly good stuff that someone else wants.
 Recent graduates, new parents, growing kids—they all have needs, perhaps for the items you no longer want.
-I belong to a zero-waste meetup group here in the San Francisco […]
+I belong to a zero-waste meetup group here in […]